osmianski/translatable-test/README.md

 # Testing `astrotomic/laravel-translatable` package

-An ugly app with a translatable model.
+An ugly app with a translatable model aiming to get some hands-on experience with the `astrotomic/laravel-translatable` package.

 ## Installation